velocyto-team/velocyto.py/docs/_sources/install/index.rst.txt

 `pysam` will be installed by ``pip`` as dependencies

 .. tip::
     ``velocyto 0.9.x`` is an alpha release and it is updated often.
-If you installed with pip make sure you run ``pip update velocyto`` often.
+If you installed with pip make sure you run ``pip install -U --no-deps velocyto`` often.

 .. _command: